MA-g

 The Museum of Avant-garde

-Gottschalk Fritz
+Fritz Gottschalk

 Fritz Gottschalk’s name is inevitably associated with the reach of the International Style in North America and beyond.

 Since training in Zürich, and practising in Paris and London, he mastered the principles of typography and modernist language.
-His first years were influenced by some of the greatest designers, in particular Emil Ruder and Armin Hoffmann, who tutored his creative development at the prestigious Schule für Gestaltung Basel – which notoriously accepted only 2 students per year.
+His first years were influenced by some of the greatest designers, in particular Emil Ruder and Armin Hofmann, who tutored his creative development at the prestigious Schule für Gestaltung Basel – which notoriously accepted only 2 students per year.

 This way Gottschalk marked undoubtedly the beginning of a new era for design – projecting the International Style on a global scale.
 His success was reflected in the Montreal Museum of Fine Arts (first and historic client) exhibition in 1966.